7 types of ESG investing (Which one is right for you?)

 - Do your research to understand what you are investing in – what it says on the tin might not be what is within.

 - Keep your costs low – some ESG funds can be more expensive, so something to find a balance with.

-Just like any investment, they can have their ups and downs, years when they are the hottest thing and then the next when they are out of favour.
+Like any investment, they can have their ups and downs, years when they are the hottest thing and the next when they are out of favour.